hisarciklilar/fun_fact_stats/README.md

 - This page aims to show learners of statistics some interesting facts about statistics by revealing where (or under which circumstances) the most commonly used statistical concepts originate from.

 - At the moment, there is a single story under this page.
 The intention is  to develop it further, adding more interesting facts over time.

-- The next story will be on the t-distribution and how statisticians of the Guinness beer factory came with the idea.
+In that case, the "fun facts" page will have a list of topics and links to corresponding pages while each fun-fact story will be provided in a different page.

+- Considering the structure described above, the top of the page starts with an informative path to the page (please note that at the moment "fun facts" page is the same as the "lady tasting tea" page, but this will change as more stories are added.)

+- Below the path, there is a set of keywords that the fun fact story covers.
+This will help the users to relate the story with the statistical concepts.

 #### Fun stats page